cjchand/openstack-api-availability/README.md

 # Limitations/Sub-optimals

-This is just an MVP at this point, so it comes with come caveats that aren't in the Todo section:
+This is just an MVP at this point, so it comes with some caveats that aren't in the Todo section:

 * Ansible is built for CentOS/RHEL7; no Debian-based automation at this time and might not work seamlessly on prior Fedora-based OS'
 * No log rotation